jayateertha043/cookiejarparser/README.md

 # cookiejarparser

-cookiejarparser is a Go library that parses a curl (netscape) cookiejar file into a Go http.CookieJar.
+This is fork of https://github.com/ssgelm/cookiejarparser with custom cookie jar implementation to support ip based cookie setting. cookiejarparser is a Go library that parses a curl (netscape) cookiejar file into a Go http.CookieJar.

 ## Usage